melonproject-archive/documentation/chapters/exchanges.md

   the acquired asset token, if not already held, is added to `ownedAssets`.

 The function creates a make order on the OasisDex Matching Market exchange contract specifying the asset tokens to exchange and the corresponding quantities (implicit price) required for the order.
-An `orderID > 0` signifies that the order was successfully submitted to the OasisDex Matching Market exchange contract and the open make order is added to the water<b>melon</b> fund's internal order tracking.
+An `orderID > 0` signifies that the order was successfully submitted to the OasisDex Matching Market exchange contract and the open make order is added to the Melon fund's internal order tracking.
 Finally, the function emits the `OrderCreated()` with the order's `orderID`.
 &nbsp;

 `function takeOrder(